 There is no indication for surgery in Kohler disease.
 If symptoms do not improve, physicians should consider an alternative diagnosis.
-Both symptoms and radiograph should start to show improvement around 6 months.
+Both symptoms and radiographs should start to show improvement in around six months.

 Kohler disease is often misdiagnosed as osteomyelitis in children.
 However, basic labs (WBC, CRP, ESR) will help to differentiate between the two diagnoses.
 If a child has an elevated ESR or CRP, there should be a high index of suspicion for infection.
 Kohler disease will not have elevated inflammatory markers, and a pediatric patient should not have elevated inflammatory markers.
 If an infection is suspected, bone aspiration, bone biopsy, or blood cultures may be warranted.

 Kohler disease has an excellent prognosis, and to date, there have been no reports of long-term symptoms or disability in children with Kohler disease.
 Radiographs will improve around 6 to 48 months from the onset of symptoms.
 Without casting, symptoms typically resolve in 6 to 9 months.
 In a review of case reports, patients treated in plaster casts (non-weight bearing) were pain-free at an average of 3 months.
 Arch support orthopedics were shown to decreased local pain but found that symptoms lasted an average of 7 months.

 If a clinician suspects Kohler disease, a consultation should always be made with a pediatric orthopedic surgeon.